chakrit/templatex/README.md

 ### USAGE:

-1. Paste the contents of `preprocess`, `listExtends`, `listNodeExtends` into your view rendering package.
+1. Include `extends.go` into your view rendering package.
-2. Before parsing the first template, adds a placeholder function `extends` that simply returns an empty string (`""`)
+2. In your template, use `{{ extends "super.template" }}` for extension.
-3. In your template, use `{{ extends "super.template" }}` for extension.
+3. Load your template with `ParseFilesWithExtends`
-4. Before rendering your template, call `preprocess(template)` to process the extensions.
+4. Render your template by executing the top-most template.
 5. Enjoy!

 ### HOW IT WORKS: